LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 3. Ultra-hard
 4. Impossible

 This is from a human viewpoint.
 Because the solver uses search, these levels don't affect its performance.
-All puzzles can be described as "easy".
+For a computer, all puzzles can be described as "easy".

+This section only considers puzzles with a unique solution or no solution.
+Any given Sudoku puzzle might have multiple solutions, but most published Sudokus only have one.
+My solver can find all solutions for any given puzzle.

 ### Easy to hard puzzles